 2. Following everyone else’s lead.
 It’s easy to follow others’ proven paths to success.
 (Case in point: All those Steve Jobs copycats).
 But why follow trends when you can set them?
-Confident women adopt their own leadership styles and work the best way that suits themselves and those they lead.
-Let go of the idea that what worked for her will work for you, too.
+Successful people adopt their own leadership styles and work the best way that suits themselves and those they lead.
+Let go of the idea that what worked for them will work for you, too.

 3. Trying to please everyone.
 We know you never can anyway.
 So why do we relentlessly keep trying?
 It’s impossible to be all things to all people.
 Consider that success lies in quality of work and achievements, not quantity.
 Rely on your own inner strength to resist the need to people-please.

 4. Seeing failure as defeat.
 So your latest project didn’t live up to expectations.
 No matter; take the news with a grin and start planning how to do things differently the next time.
 Women at the top don’t let failures crush their competitive edge.
 Bumps in the road to success happen to the best of us.
 But how we recover—and define it in our work ethic—shows we’re not afraid to get back on that road.